Tencent/TenDBCluster-TSpider/Documentation/re-book/trigger-en.md

 # Trigger
 A trigger is a named database object that is associated with a table, and that activates when a particular event occurs for the table.
-TenDB Cluster is compatible with MySQL's trigger grammer.
+TenDB Cluster is compatible with MySQL's trigger grammar.

 <font color="#dd0000">Note：</font>